AgilityLeopard/pathbuilder2e-import-new/README.md

 - 4) Enter the 6 digit reference number you got from Pathbuilder and click import.

+### For Localization

+In future Interface will be translated on ru and other language.

+### Future Idea

 ### Credits
 This module was originally created by [Docter-Unspeakable](https://github.com/Doctor-Unspeakable) and [zarmstrong](https://github.com/zarmstrong).